Ottoman–Venetian War (1570–1573): Battle of Lepanto

+After Lepanto

 The following year, as the allied Christian fleet resumed operations, it faced a renewed Ottoman navy of 200 vessels under Kılıç Ali Pasha.
 The Spanish contingent under Don John did not reach the Ionian Sea until September, meaning that the Ottomans enjoyed numerical superiority for a time, but the Ottoman commander was well aware of the inferiority of his fleet, constructed in haste of green wood and manned by inexperienced crews.
-He therefore actively avoided to engage the allied fleet in August, and eventually headed for the safety of the fortress of Modon.
-The arrival of the Spanish squadron of 55 ships evened the numbers on both sides and opened the opportunity for a decisive blow, but friction among the Christian leaders and the reluctance of Don John squandered the opportunity.
+He therefore actively avoided to engage the allied fleet in the skirmish at Cerigo Channel in August, and eventually headed for the safety of the fortress of Modon.
+The arrival of the Spanish squadron of 55 ships evened the numbers on both sides and opened the opportunity for a decisive blow to Modon with the siege of Navarino, but friction among the Christian leaders and the reluctance of Don John squandered the opportunity.

 The diverging interests of the League members began to show, and the alliance began to unravel.
 In 1573, the Holy League fleet failed to sail altogether; instead, Don John attacked and took Tunis, only for it to be retaken by the Ottomans in 1574.
 Venice, fearing the loss of her Dalmatian possessions and a possible invasion of Friuli, and eager to cut her losses and resume the trade with the Ottoman Empire, initiated unilateral negotiations with the Porte.